-The M.S. in organizational leadership and supervision offers students a foundation in the key principles of organizational leadership through core courses and the opportunity to choose a specialization, in either leadership or human resource management, that will provide in-depth knowledge and skills.
+The M.S. in Organizational Leadership and Supervision offers students a foundation in the key principles of organizational leadership through core courses and the opportunity to choose a concentration, in either leadership or human resource management, that will provide in-depth knowledge and skills.
 OLS programs focus on understanding and working with people within organizations and the practical application of leadership concepts and theories.
-Graduates of the program will be prepared for leadership and human resources roles in a wide variety of organizations, including industrial, medical, service, and other profit and nonprofit organizations.
+Graduates of the program will be prepared for leadership or human resources roles in a wide variety of settings including industrial, medical, service, and other profit and nonprofit organizations.
+The Graduate Certificate in Organizational Leadership is based on the core of the Organizational Leadership and Supervision master's degree program.
+The courses combine theory and practice to yield a combination that is immediately applicable to the work place and builds a foundation for more specialized study for those interested in advanced work.